 - To make the sausages easier to stuff into the jar, cut them into quarters or slice them.

 - SERVING: Enjoy this special dish served cold on a plate with a spoon or two of the pickling liquid.
-Pickled sausages go great with a slice of fresh bread.
-Experts add a glass of well-chilled beer!
+Pickled sausages pair perfectly with a slice of fresh bread.
+For connoisseurs, a glass of well-chilled beer is the ideal accompaniment!

-- SHELF LIFE: You can taste the sausages about one week after you have pickled them.
-They will keep in the fridge for 3-4 weeks, including the time spent pickling.
+- SHELF LIFE: You can start tasting the sausages about one week after pickling.
+They will keep in the fridge for 3-4 weeks, including the pickling time.

 Leave a star rating and review or ask a question!